-Bodegas Bilbaínas winery is located in the town of Haro, in the heart of the Spanish Rioja sub-area Rioja Alta, It was founded in 1859 by the French wine company Savignon Frères & Cie. founded.
-It got its present name in 1901, when it was acquired by a group of entrepreneurs from the eponymous Bilbao.
-With the brand "Ederra Crianza" in 1925, the company became the royal court supplier.
-Finally, in 1997, the bodega of the Cava House Codorníu bought and subjected from the vineyards to the winery a major overhaul.
-Winemaking is the responsibility of oenologist José Hidalgo.
-The vineyards cover 256 hectares of vineyards, which are mainly planted with the Rioja standard varieties Tempranillo, Garnacha Tinta, Graciano and Mazuelo.
-There are 19,000 oak barrels for the expansion.
+The winery "Bodegas Bilbaínas" is located in the city of Haro in the heart of the Spanish Rioja sub-area Rioja Alta, It was created in 1859 by the French wine company Savignon Frères & Cie. founded.
+It got its current name in 1901 when it was acquired by a group of entrepreneurs from the eponymous Bilbao.
+With the “Ederra Crianza” brand, the company became a royal supplier to the court in 1925.
+Finally, in 1997, the bodega of the Cava house Codorníu bought and subjected to a general overhaul from the vineyards to the winery.
+The oenologist José Hidalgo is responsible for the winemaking.
+The vineyards cover 256 hectares of vineyards, mainly planted with the Rioja standard varieties Tempranillo, Garnacha Tinta, Graciano and Mazuelo.
+19,000 oak barrels are available for expansion.
 The product range includes the brands "La Vicalanda", "Vendimia Especial", "Viña Pomal" and "Viña Zaco".
-Lovers of "Viña Pomal" were allegedly Winston Churchill (1874-1965) and Salvador Dali (1904-1989).
-It also produces a cava (sparkling wine) called "Royal Carlton".
-Every year around 200,000 boxes (2.4 million bottles) of wine are produced.
+Winston Churchill (1874-1965) and Salvador Dali (1904-1989) were allegedly lovers of the “Viña Pomal”.
+A cava (sparkling wine) called "Royal Carlton" is also produced.
+Around 200,000 boxes (2.4 million bottles) of wine are produced annually.